 The add/drop period for classes in non-standard terms, courses, and summer sessions which are not a standard semester in length begins on the first day of classes and concludes on the day which represents the completion of fifteen percent (15%) of the non-standard term.
 Please contact the Admissions & Records Office for these deadlines.

 A student who wishes to withdraw from the college should contact a counselor for advice on the procedure.
 Failure to follow procedures could place the student’s college record in jeopardy and prejudice his or her return to this or another college.
 Students receiving financial aid must see a financial aid representative to discuss the financial aid implications of withdrawal prior to processing forms.

 To make changes to the original registration, students should determine which offices need to be contacted for signatures.

 - Approvals Needed for Dropping a Class

 - All students may drop a class online using the Student Information System (SIS).
-For assistance, students should contact the Admissions Office or Student Services.
+For assistance, students should contact the Admissions & Records Office or Student Services.
 Note: Dropping a class may have an impact on financial aid awards.
-If you receive financial aid, please contact the Financial Aid office prior to dropping a class.
+If stuents receive financial aid, they should contact the Financial Aid office prior to dropping a class.